redhat-developer/assess-workflows/README.md

 - In a terminal, run:

-> jbang assessWorkflows.java > report.txt
+> jbang assessWorkflows.java my-github-org > report.txt

 JBang will automatically download a compatible JDK if needed.

 - To generate Pull Requests for some repositories, run:

-> jbang assessWorkflows.java -pr -r repo1,repo2
+> jbang assessWorkflows.java my-github-org -pr -r repo1,repo2

 - Wildcard suffixes are supported too, as in:

-> jbang assessWorkflows.java -pr -r "repo*"
+> jbang assessWorkflows.java my-github-org -pr -r "repo*"

 For more info, use the help: